jico/katiemboyd/README.md

 As a static site, deployments are as simple as pushing the public directory up to the server.
 This can be done with a quick `grunt deploy`.
-To update deploy settings, see the `deploy:default` task in the Gruntfile.
+To update deploy settings, see the `deploy` task in the Gruntfile.